-Radio Salaam Shalom launched in February 2006, as the UK’s first Muslim-Jewish broadcast project, inviting people from both communities to celebrate, debate and share the events, issues and faith that shape their daily lives.
+Salaam Shalom launched in February 2006 as the UK’s first Muslim-Jewish broadcast project, inviting people from both communities to celebrate, debate and share the events, issues and faith that shape their daily lives.

-The project launched with technical support from Bristol Community FM (bcfm.org.uk) and was granted start-up funding by the UK Home Office Faith Communities Capacity Building Fund, the Clore Duffield Foundation and the Community Development Foundation.
+Radio Salaam Shalom, an internet radio station, was granted start-up funding from the UK Home Office Faith Communities Capacity Building Fund, the Clore Duffield Foundation and the Community Development Foundation.

-Salaam Shalom Media, have received global media coverage and been the subject of special features on many of the world’s biggest broadcast networks, including NHK (Japan), RAI2 (Italy), BBC WORLD, BBCTV, CBC (Canada), CHANNEL 4 (UK), TRIPLE J (Australia), PRESS TV (Iran) and AL JAZEERA ENGLISH.
+Radio Salaam Shalom Media received global media coverage and was a special feature on many of the world’s biggest broadcast networks, including NHK (Japan), RAI2 (Italy), BBC World, BBCTV, CBC (Canada), Channel 4 (UK), Triple J (Australia), Press TV (Iran) and Al Jazeera English.

 Since then, Salaam Shalom has evolved and developing into a project-based organisation, with an emphasis on community outreach, taking our expertise in facilitating dialogue in arts, media and eduction to communities across Bristol, the South West of England and beyond.

 In 2014 Salaam Shalom won the first VOSCUR Inclusion Award in memory of Batook Pandya, the founding force behind Bristol’s community organisation SARI (Support Against Racist Incidents).
 In 2015 Salaam Shalom won a WIZOuk Commitment Award for commitment to Diversity and Tolerance.
 The prize included a visit to some of WIZOisrael’s social welfare projects, described in a podcast.

 The range of projects and activities we have delivered, are currently producing and are planning for the future reflect the diversity of the individuals, communities, faiths, cultures and age groups Salaam Shalom works with.